 1. Lose Weight & Get in Shape

 Ok, maybe your offended by this.
 If you are offended it probably means that you are in good shape.
 I’m not talking about you.
 This is not just about losing 10 lbs.
-You should think about eating cleaner(will reduces inflammation), working out to get stronger muscles.
+You should think about eating cleaner(will reduces inflammation), and working out to get stronger muscles.
 Strength training improves bone density and reinforces good position (do some research on how to properly perform positions and lifts.
 Or get a qualified trainer.)
 This is simple stuff but stronger muscles and lost weight can reduce injury significantly and increase your longevity.
 You’ll feel better and not be a sack of potatoes at the end of the day.

-2. Use better posture and position
+2. Use better posture and positions

 The biggest issue I see is that when most techs approach a setting where they need to get low they crouch down by driving their knees forward to inspect a component.
 This is NOT ideal when it comes to keeping your knees healthy.
 Keeping a fairly vertical shin(where knees stay above the toes) is crucial when crouching OR at least when making your initial movement toward the ground.
 Squatting down with feet flat first before going to your knees.

 On both #2 & #3 I HIGHLY HIGHLY recommend you research Kelly Starrett’s Materials.
-He just came out with a book called Supple Leopard….
-I know its a strange title but just go with it bc it is a best seller.
+He just came out with a book called Supple Leopard… I know it’s a strange title but just go with it bc it is a best seller.
 I can personally attest to feeling better after using his methods.
 He is far more equipped to talk about some of these proper movement mechanics etc than I am so go find his materials.
-Most of what he discusses revolves around working out (particularly Crossfit) but there is HUGE crossover here.
+Most of what he discusses revolves around working out (particularly Crossfit) but there is a HUGE crossover here.

 3. Increase Mobility

 This should be your last step.
-Fish Oil & Glucosamine are the primary supplements on the market for better lubricating your knees to reducing joint pain.
+Fish Oil & Glucosamine are the primary supplements on the market for better lubricating your knees to reduce joint pain.
 Check into the pros and cons of each.
 There have been some recent studies coming out on the downsides of Fish Oil.